portxchange/developer-documentation/sending-data/index.md

 **Attention!**
 A vessel name provided in the `ship` object will not be used as a vessel identifier.

-### LocalPortcallId, OrganizationPortcallId, BerthVisitId, MovementId, LocationVisitId and ServiceId
+### LocalPortcallId, OrganizationPortcallId, MovementId, BerthVisitId, LocationVisitId and ServiceId

-The event system allows five different identifiers to be included in its context:
+The event system allows six different identifiers to be included in its context:
 * `localPortcallId`: this identifies the port call, which is a ship's stay within a single port.
   It is the identifier used by the local port authority, recognised by other organizations.
 * `organizationPortcallId`: this also identifies the port call, but it is the identifier used internally